chipperdrew/talkEdu/README.rst

 #) IN PRODUCTION - If reset db -- Change "Sites" in django admin
 #) IN PRODUCTION - Add https protection
 #) IN PRODUCTION - Set up search updates?
+#) IF COMPLAINTS - Save Akismet posts/comments that are being deemed spam
 #) DONE - Change database?
 #) DONE - Create main template from which other templates inherit
 #) DONE - Use django-registration to create new users and verify login